kalebjay/Chatbot-career-counselor/README.md

 # Chatbot-career-counselor
-Contains a chatbot that will give basic advice about software jobs
+This fie contains a chatbot that will give basic advice about software jobs in five areas.
+The code was created at pandorabots.com.
+The code was created in a xml based AIML markup language.